ljunggren/boozang-docs/README.md

 **Custom timeouts**

 Indicates that the timeouts for that particular action has been customized.
-This can be done by editing timeouts in action details or can be automatically added by the recorder.
+This can be done by editing timeouts in action details.
+In the case of slow response times during recording, this will also be added  automatically to ensure test stability.

 **Custom exit conditions**

 Indicates that exit conditions for the action has been customized.
-This can be set in action details in the kebab icon.
+Exit conditions signifies what action is taken on a certain action outcome.
+Action outcomes are Success, Fail and Error.
+Success means action was executed successfully, Fail means that it executed falsely, such as validation fail, and Error means element not found.

 **Action details**